B2xx/machine-learning-basics/README.md

   - **Disadvantages**: More sensitive to hyperparameters (learning rate, number of trees, tree depth, etc.); can overfit without careful tuning.

 ## Competition - Image Classification Task (CNN(ResNet), ViT)
-**Primary task:** Image Classification
+**Primary task:** Image Classification </br>
-**Data: ** We offer a dataset with 3600 images (3200 images for training/validation, and 400 images for testing).
+**Data:** We offer a dataset with 3600 images (3200 images for training/validation, and 400 images for testing).
 The images are of size 512⨉512, but you are free to choose the resolution for model training.
 In particular, among the 3600 images, there are 900 AI-generated images.
 The full set of classes is as follows:
 {0: Tang(唐), 1: Song(宋), 2: Yuan(元),
 3: Ming(明), 4: Qing(清), 5: AI}
 You have access to the class labels on the training/validation set, and your task is to train a model to make class label predictions on the test set.
 Noticing that the labels on the training/validation set are designed to be noisy, where only half the AI-generated images are labelled explicitly, whereas the rest of them have been assigned to some random labels (i.e., one of the five non-AI classes).
 Hence, you may consider training a dedicated model for data cleaning first.